Gavazzi1/pdf_page_swapper/README.md

 Instead, I wanted to be able to print the book on 11x17" paper and cut it along the 17" side, thus getting short-grained 11x8.5" paper.

-So, the idea was to print the document with 2 pages per sheet, every PDF editor and printer I tried would absolutely butcher the resolution of the text when converting to 11x17" by stretching the text and adding borders.
+I thought it would be easy to just print the document with 2 pages per sheet, but every PDF editor and printer I tried would absolutely butcher the resolution of the text when converting to 11x17" by stretching the text and adding borders.

 I wrote the merger script to append every 2 consecutive pages without any scaling shenanigans or unnecessary borders.

-However, the problem with this is that the page containing sub-pages 1 and 16 will now be printed on the same side of the sheet as the page containing sub-pages
+But then there was another problem.
+The page containing sub-pages 1 and 16 will now be printed on the same side of the sheet as the page containing sub-pages
 2 and 15, when they should be back to back for folding.

 That's why the swapper script exists.
 It swaps pages 2 and 3 so that when you print on 11x17" paper, the correct pages appear back to back.